FN C1A1 Sniper Rifle

 The FN EX1 and EX2 rifles were converted to Drill Purpose (DP) rifles for use by cadets and as jump rifles with the paratroopers.
 I recall seeing some of these on issue to the Seaforth Cadets at the Seaforth Armoury in the early 1970s.

 The FN rifles were replaced in Canadian military service by the C7 rifle, a derivative of the American Armalite Rifle M16A1, in the mid-1980s.
 The SNIPER SCOPES C1 were withdrawn from the Regular Forces in March 1976 and were held in reserve.
-Over time a number of them became unserviceable or were sold or lost.
+Over time a number of them became unserviceable, were sold or were lost.
 In 1994, the last of the Sniper Scopes C1 were disposed of by releasing them to Cadets to use for sighting in rifles at Connaught Ranges near Ottawa.
+The mount appears to have been modified for this piurpose.

 • RCMP – The RCMP retained 4 rifles for museum displays and turned over the rest (489?) to the Canadian military. (ref.
 Arms & Accoutrements of the Mounted Police p.
 53).
 A political comment.
 The RCMP used to have Lee-Enfield No. 4 MK.
 I* rifles and then had FN C1A1 rifles.
 They phased them out.
 Then there were several tragic shootings of RCMP members in Mayerthorpe, Alberta (2005-03-05) and then in Moncton, New Brunswick (2014-06-04).
 RCMP members were not armed with rifles and were outgunned in both cases.
-The RCMP have been issuing “Police Carbines” which is a politically correct term for “assault rifle” which is what they would call the same firearm if a civilian legally owned it.
+The RCMP have been issuing “Police Carbines” which is a politically correct term for “assault rifle”, which is what they would call the same firearm if a civilian legally owned it.
 NWMP and RNWMP were all issued with rifles as well as their handguns.
-History shows that the RCMP took away the rifles and now, after a number officers have been killed, are finally reissuing some.

 • OPP – In the early-mid 80’s, the Ontario Provincial Police FN C1A1 rifles were deemed surplus, and were gathered for disposal.
 Some (most or all?) were sold to a company in the U.K., hence the UK import and proof marks on the underside of the barrel just in front of the hand-guard.
 That company then sold approximately 300 of them to Commonwealth Militaria in Ontario.
 Commonwealth Militaria then sold them for between $750 and $1,400 per rifle (the prices went up over the years), Thus there are approximately 300 of these rifles in Canada plus a few DCRA rifles. re: NavyShooter on Milnet.ca Here is a link to his posting on that forum.
 I have been informed that the story is actually more complicated than this.